Spicy Chicken Salad

 - 1 tsp.
 Golden Monkfruit Sweetener or sweetener of your choice

 - 1/2 tsp.
 Asian sesame oil

-- 1/2 tsp. ginger puree (can also use finely grated fresh ginger)
+- 1/2 tsp. ginger puree or minced ginger

-- 1/4 cup peanut butter (use natural peanut butter without added sugar)
+- 1/4 cup Adams 100% Natural Peanut Butter, or any natural peanut butter without added sugar

 - Combine the peanut oil, rice vinegar, soy sauce or Gluten-Free Soy Sauce (affiliate link), Golden Monkfruit Sweetener (affiliate link) or sweetener of your choice, sesame oil, ginger puree, and Sriracha Sauce (affiliate link) in food processor or mini-processor.

 - Mix until well combined.
 Taste to see if you want to add more sweetness or hotness.

 - Chop enough chicken to make 4 cups chopped cooked chicken.

 - Then combine chicken with part of the dressing and let chicken soak in the dressing while you chop other ingredients.